 History of art of Africa, Oceania, and the New World.
 Meets non-Western art history requirement.
-General Studies: HU, H.
+General Studies: HU, G, H.

 ARS 300 Introduction to Art.
+(3) F. S

-(3) F, S Course content same as ARS 100 but requires a higher level of accomplishment and comprehension.
-May not be taken for credit by student who has completed ARS 100 nor used as art history credit by Art majors.
-General Studies: HU.
+Course content same as ARS 100 but requires a higher level of accomplishment and comprehension.
+No credit for students who have completed ARS 100 or used as art history credit by Art majors.
+General Studies: HII